 The initial legislation will create a Commonwealth system and the states are required to opt-in, passing their own laws, to ensure it has a broad national reach.

 “We hear stories every day of horrendous abuse suffered by people in institutions such as schools, churches, orphanages and the like.
 As a result of the abuse, it’s common for these victims to themselves go off the rails into a life of crime, drugs and abusive behaviour.

 “My feeling is it’s not for us to arbitrarily judge who should or should not be entitled to be compensated for their ordeals as children.
 The process should be open and fair at all times,” Mark says.

 He urges the Queensland Government to insist everyone who suffered childhood abuse should qualify under the redress plan.

 “We are not talking about rewarding people for their crimes but we should acknowledge they may have just as valid a claim as other child sex abuse victims,”.

-Link to the Senate Committee's final report in the Commonwealth Redress Scheme:
+Click here to see the Senate Committee’s final report in the Commonwealth Redress Scheme: